isabella232/nok-nok-labs-fido-auth-tree-node/README.md

 ## Authentication Flow

-You will need a service provider that has been configured to work with your Access Manager server.
+You can test the authentication flow using the Access Manager console.

-**1.** Navigate to your service provider, which should redirect to your Access Manager if you are not signed in already.
+**1.** Navigate to your Access Manager console, e.g., https://{{am-server-domain-and-port}}/openam.

-**2.** The **NNL Token Validator Node** redirects to the NNL Authentication Client's *Sign-In* page hosted on your **Access Manager** server.
+**2.** The **NNL Token Validator Node** redirects to the NNL Authentication Client's *Sign-In* page hosted on your Access Manager server.

 <img src="./images/signinpage.png" width=50%>